oiraqi/cybersecurity/Challenge1.md

 Your first security challenge consists of selecting two web applications used by AUI.
 Preferably, one should be cloud-based and the other one should be traditional, on-premise.

-Then, for each service, give:
+Then, for each application, give:

 1. The type(s) of information it manages (5 pts.)
 2. The business processes it supports (5 pts.)
 3. Its security requirements based on 1 and 2 (10 pts.)